huijing/slides/58-cssconf-2019/README.md

 - will tell you the flex direction, and the wrap status
 - look at flexbox keywords and their resultant computed values, the specification recommends you use the keywords because they cover the most common use cases
 - the `flex` shorthand covers `flex-grow`, `flex-shrink` and `flex-basis` in that order
+- if we don't declare anything on the flex children, the browser assigns them a default value of `initial` (navigate to computed styles and search for flex), which resolves to `0 1 auto`
+- if we use the keyword `none`, it resolves to `0 0 auto`, which makes the item completely inflexible, and keeps their original dimensions
+- for the keyword `auto`, the browser resolves that to `1 1 auto`, meaning items grow and shrink according to space, and if things wrap down to the next line, they kind of blow up
+- the last keyword is a single positive integer, which resolves to the `flex-grow` value, while the other 2 remain `1` and `0` respectively
+- we will talk more about the distinction between having a `flex-basis` of `auto` versus `0` soon
-- item will grow and shrink based on the amount of space available, amount of free space you allocate it, and amount of content the item contains
+- so sizing of flex items depend on the amount of space available, the amount of free space you allocate it, and the amount of content the item contains
+- things get easier once you have a clearer understanding of `flex-basis`
-- for example, say you put a fixed value of `100px` as the `flex-basis`, it's not surprising that some people expect to see a box of `100px`, because we're used to being in control of our sizing instructions
+- if I put a fixed value of `100px` as the `flex-basis`, it's not surprising that some people expect to see a box of `100px`, because we're used to being in control of our sizing instructions
-- `flex-basis` is the starting point from which the size of the box is calculated, key here is **starting point**, odds are the final size will **not** be `100px`
+- but `flex-basis` is actually the starting point from which the size of the box is calculated, key here is **starting point**, odds are the final size will **not** be `100px`
-- it appears that the browser allocates space based on content, but let's break down what's actually happening
+- so if we look at this next example, it appears that the browser allocates space based on content, but let's break down what's actually happening
     - reminder: browser will not break words
-    - first example, I have 2 sets of 3 columns of content, first 2 columns are exactly the same, second set has a longer paragraph
+    - so we've got 2 flex containers with 3 flex items each, first 2 items have the same content, much longer content for the second container's last item
     - both only have `display: flex` set on the parent element and nothing on the children
-    - this means all children have the values of `1 1 auto` *resize until enough room for all content*
+    - this means all children have the values of `0 1 auto`, meaning the items won't grow beyond actual widths *resize until enough room for all content*
+    - a `flex-shrink` value of `1` means all the items will shrink at the same rate if there isn't enough space for all the content to be a single line
     - when specified on a flex item, the `auto` keyword retrieves the value of the main size property as the used `flex-basis`.
 If that value is itself `auto`, then the used value is `content`
     - `auto` will use content size, then explicit width, then explicit `flex-basis` value as the starting point
-    - a `flex-shrink` value of `1` means all the items will shrink at the same rate if there isn't enough space for all the content to be a single line
     - first column can't shrink any more, but second and third start shrinking at the same time, then second column hits `min-content` and only the third column continues to shrink until `min-content`
     - eventually both sets of content's first and second column are the same width at `min-content`
 - a key takeaway is understanding the difference between having a `flex-basis` of `auto` versus a `flex-basis` of `0`